 The second most commonly cited response to this question by our respondents was that there is no single person leading it - nearly a fifth (18%) revealed that they had multiple stakeholders leading their customer journey mapping.
-Of t

 Of those respondents who told us that their journey mapping is led by multiple sources reported some of the most positive results – with 46% describing the impact of journey mapping as “extremely positive”.

 MYC: How do you conduct journey mapping exercises?